ccoelh0/ccoelh0/README.md

 💻 My name is Agustin and i'm a Frontend Developer <br/>
 🌱 My main skills are JavaScript, TypeScript, React, NodeJs, Express and MongoDB <br/>
-⚡ I'm interested in creating attractive and interested interfaces <br/>
+⚡ I'm interested in creating attractive interfaces <br/>
 📫 If you want to talk with me, my mail is _coelhoagustin1@gmail.com_ and my linkedin is: _https://www.linkedin.com/in/agustin-coelho/_ <br/>

 <!--